Michael-YZhou/Wordle/README.md

 3. Add eventListener on "keypress"

-   Allow the game to read user input from their keyboards.
+   Allow the program to take user input from their keyboards.

 4. Add more CSS